frhanim13/OSProject/README.md

 VCPU: 4 <br>

 3..
-Why must we commit and sync our current work on source control? ***(1 mark)*** So we will not lost our works and collaborators also got the latest version of the code.
+Why must we commit and sync our current work on source control? ***(1 mark)***   <br> So we will not lost our works and collaborators also got the latest version of the code.

 ## Exploring the Terminal